killercup/trpl-ebook/book/dining-philosophers.md

 Finally, inside of our `map()`/`collect()` loop, we call `table.clone()`.
 The `clone()` method on `Arc<T>` is what bumps up the reference count, and when it goes out of scope, it decrements the count.
+This is needed so that we know how many references to `table` exist across our threads.
+If we didn’t have a count, we wouldn’t know how to deallocate it.

 You’ll notice we can introduce a new binding to `table` here, and it will shadow the old one.
 This is often used so that you don’t need to come up with two unique names.

 With this, our program works!
 Only two philosophers can eat at any one time, and so you’ll get some output like this: